elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/03-learning-elixir.markdown

 iex> 10 / 2
 ```

-As you can see operations we are familiar with like `div/2` behave as we expect
+As you can see operations we are familiar with like `div/2` behave as we expect:

 ```
 iex> div(9, 3)